Hyundai i30 review - Engines, performance and drive

-The entry-level 1.0-litre engine now also comes with the option of a seven-speed automatic gearbox, alongside the standard-fit six-speed manual, just like the diesel and the more powerful petrol.
+The entry-level 1.0-litre engine now also comes with the option of a seven-speed automatic gearbox, alongside the standard-fit six-speed manual, just like the more powerful petrol models.
 The automatic option costs £1,200 across the range, barely affects fuel economy and shifts smoothly under gentle acceleration.
 Push harder and you’ll wish you opted for the manual, though.

 The new i30 N is a wonderful car to drive, so much so that we gave it a full five-star rating on our first drive in Germany.
 Although not as quick or powerful as a Honda Civic Type R, its terrific chassis and brilliant steering are certainly to be admired.
 It races to the redline with virtually no turbo lag, with a sweet-shifting six-speed gearbox adding to the thrilling drive.
-We also love the rev-matching tech, with allows for quick and smooth downshifts without the need to heel-and-toe.
+We also love the rev-matching tech, which allows for quick and smooth downshifts without the need to heel-and-toe.

 There’s loads of safety kit on the new i30, most of which just works away in the background.
 Autonomous Emergency Braking and Front Collision Warning are both included alongside Lane Keeping Assist and Driver Attention Alert.

 The Hyundai i30 range currently comprises two petrol engine options (three if you include the 2.0-litre in the hot hatch i30 N) – and it’s the entry-level 1.0 T-GDi turbo petrol that offers the best blend of performance and running costs.

 The 1.0 is very refined.
 At idle it’s only possible to detect a faint hum from the three-cylinder engine, although it does get noisier when you pull away.
-With 118bhp and 171Nm of torque, performance is reasonable, and the i30 matches more powerful and torquier rivals; it can thank a relatively low kerbweight for that.
+With 118bhp and 172Nm of torque, performance is reasonable, and the i30 matches more powerful and torquier rivals; it can thank a relatively low kerbweight for that.
 However, in gear performance isn't quite as strong, and the i30 took 12.6 seconds to accelerate between 50 and 70mph in sixth.
 That's a second slower than a 1.2 TCe-powered Renault Megane, while a 1.0-litre TSI Volkswagen Golf will accelerate quicker and feels a bit less lethargic.

 In this review